GautamDeepak/IRS/IRS_Prac_01.md

 Completion of this Prac exercise requires the use of the Google Chrome browser and a Google Earth Engine account.
 If you have not yet signed up - please do so now in a new tab: [Earth Engine account registration](https://signup.earthengine.google.com/)

 Once registered you can access the Earth Engine environment [here:](https://code.earthengine.google.com)

+Google Earth Engine uses the JavaScript programming language.
+We will cover the very basics of this language during this course.
+If you would like more detail you can read through the introduction provided here: [JavaScript background](https://developers.google.com/earth-engine/tutorials/tutorial_js_01)
 ### Objective
 Google Earth Engine uses the JavaScript programming language.
 We will cover the very basics of this language during this course.
 If you would like more detail you can read through the introduction provided here: [JavaScript background](https://developers.google.com/earth-engine/tutorials/tutorial_js_01)